lbishal/lbishal.github.io/_pages/about.md

 ### Announcements

 <div style="background-color: #d1ecf1; color: #0c5460; padding: 10px; border-left: 6px solid #bee5eb; margin: 10px 0;">
   ℹ️ **Submission Open:** IEEE BHI 2025 call for papers, workshops, and special session is out.
-Contribute and join the conference in Georgia. <a href="https://bhi.embs.org/2025/">Conference Page</a> </td></tr><br>
+Contribute and join the conference in Georgia. <a href="https://bhi.embs.org/2025/">Conference Page</a> <br><br>
   ℹ️ **Accepting Submission:** We are organizing a research topic on "Machine Learning Algorithms and Software Tools for Early Detection and Prognosis of Schizophrenia".
-We are currently accepting new contributions in this area. <a href="https://www.frontiersin.org/research-topics/67505/machine-learning-algorithms-and-software-tools-for-early-detection-and-prognosis-of-schizophrenia">Research Topic Page.</a> </td></tr>
+We are currently accepting new contributions in this area. <a href="https://www.frontiersin.org/research-topics/67505/machine-learning-algorithms-and-software-tools-for-early-detection-and-prognosis-of-schizophrenia">Research Topic Page.</a>

 </div>